mike99mac/minimy-mike99mac/gcode/README.md

 Then it is cut into four smaller panels: the front, the bottom, the lower back and the internal horizontal divider.

 ### Hardwood pieces
 All hardwood moldings are 0.830" x 0.830".
 Almost any hardwood can be used.
-One other piece of wood is needed
+One other piece of wood is needed.

 | Description               | Qty | Size |
 | -----------               | --- | ---- |